 Computer Coaching For Adults Computer Beginners especially welcome!
 Get low-stress help with Internet, email, hardware and software at your pace.
 Walk in or call 536-7191 to reserve a seat.
 There is no cost to participate.

 eBook Reader Coaching Sessions How to use...
-Kindles, Nooks, etc. Sessions are scheduled in the Board Room in Fall and Spring 1-2:30pm & 6-7:30pm -- see Calendar for dates.
+Kindles, Nooks, etc. Sessions are scheduled in the Board Room 1-2:30pm the first Thursday and 6-7:30pm the second Thursday of each month -- see Calendar for dates.

 No Registration Required - People who can’t make the scheduled sessions can call Stacy Stevens at 715-536-7191 to set up an individual session.